cedadev/item-generator/docs_src/source/index.rst

 =============

 Configuration takes the form a YAML formatted file.
-Configuration for the extraction pipelines is in the form of the item description files.
+Configuration for the extraction pipelines is in the form of the `item description files <https://cedadev.github.io/asset-scanner/item_descriptions.html>`_.
 These YAML files specify the :ref:`processors <processors>` to use.

 .. list-table::